MooersLab/vimrc4oscer/README.md

 Vim is a very powerful editor.
 It is worth the pain of building new muscle memory to master it.
 You can become an advanced beginner (the level that I am stuck at) in two weeks.
-I use vim keybindings in emacs, in Jupyter Notebooks, in the terminal in zsh (yes, this is possible with oh-my-zsh), and to edit LaTeX on Overleaf.
+I use Vim keybindings in Emacs, in Jupyter Notebooks, in the terminal in zsh (yes, this is possible with oh-my-zsh), and to edit LaTeX on Overleaf.
-Windows users can get a vim add-on for MS Word.
+Windows users can get a Vim add-on for MS Word.

+If you have installed neovim, you can the fireneovim plugin for Google Chrome and run run local Neovim in the text boxes of webpage.
+Beware that the command line shows up as a narrow box in the middle of the screen rather than at the bottom.
+This provides you with access to all of your favorite customizations and packages in the browser.

 This computer system is Centos 7.
 You can check by entering `cat /etc/os-release`.